Clowers History, Family Crest & Coats of Arms

 - Tommy Clowers (b.
 1972), American professional FMX rider

-- Penny Clowers, American Democrat politician, Delegate to Democratic National Convention from Texas, 1980
+- Penny Clowers, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1980

-- Freddie Clowers, American Democrat politician, Alternate Delegate to Democratic National Convention from Tennessee, 2000
+- Freddie Clowers, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Tennessee, 2000

-- Evealyn Clowers, American Democrat politician, Delegate to Democratic National Convention from Tennessee, 1996
+- Evealyn Clowers, American Democratic Party politician, Delegate to Democratic National Convention from Tennessee, 1996

 Related Stories +